and270/maps_prompting/README.md

     *   The traditional, static reflection prompt is also available as a fallback or alternative strategy.
 4.  **Iterative Refinement**: The LLM attempts to re-solve the problem based on its reflection, up to `max_reflection_layers`.

+### Tool-Free Evaluation
+It is important to note that all language models are queried without access to any external tools (e.g., code interpreters, calculators).
+This ensures that the reasoning capabilities being evaluated are intrinsic to the model itself.

 ---

 ## Supported Benchmarks